Italian, Portuguese sovereign bonds outperform after Moody’s upgrades

 "We believe that market pricing for cuts may strengthen in the near-term as activity surveys continue to weaken, but widely expected strength in wage growth data should begin to push expectations for the ECB to begin its cutting cycle further out, and eventually into second half of 2024," said Andrzej Szczepaniak, European economist at Nomura.

-ECB ESTR forwards EURESTECBM4X5=ICAP are currently pricing an around 70% chance of a 25 bps rate cut in April from 80% last week and a less than 50% chance of a rate cut in March.
+ECB ESTR forwards EURESTECBM4X5=ICAP are currently pricing an around 70% chance of a 25 bps rate cut in April from 80% last week.

 DEPTspread https://tmsnrt.rs/3R5QuMq